Ten Mile Lake (Cass County, Minnesota)

 Ten Mile Lake is a lake located in north central Minnesota, United States.
 It is directly south of Walker and northwest of Hackensack.
 It is spring fed and is the deepest natural lake enclosed in Minnesota's borders.
 Ten Mile Lake covers over 5046 acre with a maximum depth of 208 ft.
 It is known for its especially clear and clean water, due to the fresh spring sources.
+It is one of 25 Sentinel lakes monitored by the Minnesota DNR due to being a deep mesotrophic lake in the center of the state.

 Ten Mile Lake was named for its distance, 10 mi from the Indian agency on the Leech Lake Indian Reservation.

 Neighboring lakes include Portage Lake to the north, and Birch Lake to the south.
 Ten Mile Lake is also the headwaters of the Boy River, which flows downstream through Boy Lake, Woman Lake, and eventually into the Leech Lake River and finally the Mississippi River.
 This is a popular canoe and kayak route, since there are not many portages, and it can be done in just a few days.

 Most of the property around Ten Mile Lake is owned privately, but several resorts offer visitors a place to stay for short vacations.